Spritz Cookies are buttery and sweet pressed cookies. They are festive and so fun to make, with all kinds of shapes!

-You can create a variety of gorgeous patterns and toppings.
-These are stunning cookies to display and make a great addition to your holiday spread.
-We love handing out these bite size beauties to our neighbors!
-For more perfectly merry cookies try Christmas Thumbprint Cookies, Peppermint Sugar Cookies, and Holiday Blossom Cookies.
+Spritz Cookies are stunning to display and make a great addition to your holiday spread.
+For more perfectly merry cookies, try Peppermint Sugar Cookies, and Holiday Blossom Cookies.

 What is a spritz cookie?

-Spritz cookies are similar to both sugar cookies and shortbread cookies.
+Spritz Cookies are similar to both Sugar Cookies and Shortbread Cookies.
 They are buttery and show off a beautiful intricate design.
+We love handing out these bite-size beauties to our neighbors!

-The term “Spritz” is taken from the German word that means to squirt.
+The term “Spritz” is taken from the German word spritzen which means to squirt.
 As you “squirt” out each beautiful cookie you can see how it lives up to its name.

-These cookies instantly transport me to my childhood.
-We made these every year during Christmas time.
-I love to color the dough and creating magical shapes.
+These pressed cookies instantly transport me to my childhood.
+We made these every year during Christmas.
+I love to color the dough and create magical shapes.
 They are the BEST warm out of the oven, but they also make a perfectly delish dipping cookie to go with your milk.